ivanjonas/MemoryTyper/README.md

 ### Current features
 - Lives in your browser.
 No login, security, or privacy issues here!
 - Simple CRUD for *texts*&mdash;the units of text you want to memorize, such as verses, quotes, and paragraphs.
-- Accuracy feedback while touch-typing/reciting: The screen is green when your keystrokes are right and red otherwise.
+- Accuracy feedback while touch-typing/reciting: The screen is green when your keystrokes are right and red when you make a typo.

 *Note:* Because all application data is stored in your browser, you could lose your data if your browser cache were to be cleared.
 Avail yourself of the import/export feature! (currently under development)